-The Saiyan prince was starting to get on her last nerve, but she was determined not to lose her cool.
+The Saiyan prince was starting to get on her last nerve, but she was determined to not lose her cool.
 "I promise I'll spend an entire week dedicated to researching, developing, and creating all new equipment for you to use.
 You'll become a Super Saiyan in no time!"

 Now she was speaking his language.
 "Well, why don't you get started on that and I'll think it over."